 Ephesians 2:8

+Of all the Christmas symbols that point to Christ, this one might be the most surprising to most people.
+Santa can help us find Jesus this Christmas?!
 I used to think Santa Claus was the antithesis of Jesus.
 After all, while we were still sinners Jesus died for us, but Santa is always “making a list, checking it twice, gonna find out who’s naughty or nice.”

 Nothing appears to promote righteousness through works more than the Santa figure.